RosterElf Logo

 LEAVENES

-Covers personal/carer's leave entitlements, evidence requirements and notification procedures.
-Includes guidance on managing sick leave patterns and supporting employee wellbeing.
+Covers personal and carer's leave entitlements, evidence requirements and notification.
+Includes guidance on managing absence patterns fairly.

 Read more